Unlearn.AI nabs $12M to build “digital twins” to speed up and improve clinical trials – TechCrunch

 Although Unlearn.AI is not working on anything close to medicines related to the COVID-19 pandemic, it’s a timely reminder of why improving clinical trials is important.
 We’re now in an urgent race to find vaccines and treatments for this new virus, and that highlights the need for more efficient approaches to trials, and that is an area where AI could prove to be a boost.

-Unlearn does not disclose who its commercial partners are today, nor how far they’ve come with rolling out active, live trials.
-The funding will be used to inch closer to that point, it seems.
+Unlearn does not disclose who its commercial partners are today, nor how far they’ve come with active, live trials.
+It was in discussions with regulators before the coronavirus outbreak halted everything.
+The funding will be used to inch closer to commercial rollouts, it seems.

 “This new financing marks an important milestone in our growth and will contribute to the significant progress we are making with regulators and with our commercial partners, who are already running studies with Digital Twins and demonstrating their value in generating robust evidence and increasing the potential for trial success,” said Charles K. Fisher, Ph.D., founder and CEO of Unlearn.AI, in a statement.